g-pacheco/MyWebpage/content/Research.md

 <blockquote class="adoro">
 <img class="ResearchImg" src="../Images/HeinExhibitionFantail.jpg" alt="My profile image">
 Pretty much unwittingly, I started working on this long-running project back in 2013 when my hired me as a reseach assistant during my MSc.
 Acting as the main responsible person for this large-scale genomic project in Copenhagen, I performed a massive amount of lab work for this study.
-Moreover, I also contributed to the drafting of this article and approved its final version. <a href="https://b10k.genomics.cn/" target="_blank">webpage</a>. </p>
+Moreover, I also contributed to the drafting of this article and approved its final version.</p>
 <b>Pictured:</b> Fancy pigeon individual belonging to Exhibition Fantail breed.
 Photo coutersy of <a href="https://www.nhm.ac.uk/our-science/departments-and-staff/staff-directory/hein-van%20grouw.html" target="_blank">Hein Van Grouw</a>.
 </blockquote>
 {{< /rawhtml >}}